nau/lasca-compiler/README.md

 Axis

-Time spent developing a programm
+Time spent developing a program
-Money spent developing a programm
+Money spent developing a program
 Cost of an error
 Performance